namm0407/real-time-object-detector-with-VLM/README.md

 #### functions
 Pro: high speed in movement, color detected, high accuracy
-Cons: can only ask for specific object of the same kind but not unique ones (e.g. it only accept inputs like cup, but not red cup)
+Cons: can only ask for specific object of the different colors (e.g. red cup, black cup)

 ### redo_qwen.py (in progess...)
 Capture: Handled by OpenCV